dalcantara7/obsidian-auto-moc/README.md

 - tag2
 ```

 Frontmatter tags do not have a "#" prepended to them.
-Putting a "#" before a frontmatter tag is invalid YAML and will cause the tag not to be recognized
+Putting a "#" before a frontmatter tag is invalid YAML and will cause the tag not to be recognized.
+**NOTE:** Frontmatter tags cannot be linked to the nearest heading since the frontmatter

 <br>